spatie/activitylog/README.md

 [![License](https://poser.pugx.org/spatie/activitylog/license.png)](https://packagist.org/packages/spatie/activitylog)
 [![Total Downloads](https://poser.pugx.org/spatie/activitylog/downloads.svg)](https://packagist.org/packages/spatie/activitylog)

-This package provides a very easy to use solution to log the activities of the users of your Laravel 4 website or web application.
+This Laravel 5 package provides a very easy to use solution to log the activities of the users of your Laravel 5 app.
 All the activities will be logged in a db-table.
 Optionally the activities can also be logged against the default Laravel Log Handler.

+### Note:

+If you're using Laravel 4, take a look at version 0.3.0 of this package.

 ## Installation